Paolo Nespoli

 Major Paolo Angelo Nespoli (born 6 April 1957) is an Italian astronaut and engineer of the European Space Agency (ESA).
 In 2007, he first traveled into space aboard the Space Shuttle Discovery as a mission specialist of STS-120.
 In December 2010 he again traveled into space aboard the Soyuz TMA-20 spacecraft as an Expedition 26/27 flight engineer.
 Nespoli's third spaceflight was on board Soyuz MS-05, which launched in July 2017 for Expedition 52/53.
 He was also the European Space Agency's oldest active astronaut prior to his retirement in 2019.

 Personal

 Nespoli's hometown is Verano Brianza, in northern Italy.
-He is married to Russian Alexandra Ryabova and they have one daughter and a son.
-Nespoli enjoys Scuba diving, piloting aircraft, photography, building electronic equipment and computer software.
+He is married to Russian Alexandra Ryabova, and they have one daughter and a son.
+Nespoli enjoys Scuba diving, piloting aircraft, photography, and building electronic equipment and computer software.
 He supports Serie A team Inter.

 Education

 He received his bachelor's degree in Aerospace engineering in 1988 and his master's degree in 1989 in Aeronautics and Astronautics from Polytechnic University in New York.

-He is a professional engineer, a private pilot, an advanced scuba diver and a nitrox diver.
+He is a professional engineer, a private pilot, an advanced scuba diver, and a nitrox diver.
 Due to his military background, he is also a master parachutist, parachute instructor, jump master, high altitude low opening and Special Forces operator in the 9th Paratroopers Assault Regiment.
 He joined the Italian Army in 1977.